andrewt0301/hse-acos-course/docs/index.md

 ## Feedback

-If you have any questions or suggestions related to the course contents, please feel free to submit an [issue](https://github.com/andrewt0301/hse-acos-course/issues) or contact the course [author](https://github.com/andrewt0301).
+If you have any questions or suggestions related to the course content, please feel free to submit an [issue](https://github.com/andrewt0301/hse-acos-course/issues) or contact the course [author](https://github.com/andrewt0301).
+If you like the course, you are welcome to star it in [GitHub](https://github.com/andrewt0301/hse-acos-course).